wp-plugins/loginradius-for-wordpress/readme.txt

 = Where can I get support? =
 We offer 24/7 support, feel free to browse our knowledge base <a href="http://support.loginradius.com/hc/en-us/articles/201968907-Wordpress-Social-Login-instructions" target="_blank">here</a>.

-= My website is not in English, what should i do? = LoginRadius WordPress plugin is available in 9 different languages - English, French, Spanish, Italian, Russian, Chinese, Japanese, German and Portuguese Brazillian.
-So you can pick your own language.
-Please let us know at feedback@loginradius.com if you would like us to add any other language.

 = What is LoginRadius? =
 LoginRadius is a Canadian Startup that offers Social Infrastructure to websites through its Software as a Service (SaaS).
 We are Canada's Top 50 Startups and our service is being used by over 120,000 customers around the world.
-We are also partner with internet giants such as Mozilla, Microsoft, DynDNS, etc.
+We are also partner with internet giants such as Amazon.com, Mozilla, Microsoft, DynDNS, etc.

 == Screenshots ==
-1. **Social Login, Social Sharing and Social Counter**: This is an example presentation of these three social tools.
-There are multiple themes and wide range of customization available.
+1. **Social Login, Social Sharing and Social Commenting**: This is an example of these three social tools.
+There are multiple themes and wide range of customizations available.

-2. **Social Commenting**: Users can post comments with their social account.
-3. **Social Login along traditiona login**: This is how it will be shown on your WordPress website.
+2. **Social Login with traditional login**: This is an example of Social Login on your Wordpress login page.
 You can choose from plenty of social login themes in your LoginRadius account.
-4. **LoginRadius account**: This screenshot shows easy of social login management in your LoginRadius account.
-5. **Social Sharing**: Choose social sharing widget themes!
-It is showing all horizon themes (Vertical theme is also available)
-6. **Social Counter**: Choose horizonal social counter themes (Vertical theme is also available)

-== Testimonials ==
-<em>Germany Installation and adjustment only took 30 minutes.
-LoginRadius is exactly what I was looking for in order to provide a comfortable access to our services.</em>
-<strong>Dustin Feld</strong><br>
-<em>CoachCompare</em><br>

-<em>LoginRadius the future of internet,the alternative to the custom login system.
-As the banking system is changing its ways of transaction from cheque to the Atm, in the same way websites are changing their login system from custom to LoginRadius.</em><br>
-<strong>Abdullah khan</strong><br>

-<em>"LoginRadius is by far the best one-click login solution for websites.
-You have a fast and friendly support team at your disposal 24/7."</em><br>
-<strong>Sinisa Juresic</strong><br>
-<em>Founder</em><br>
-<em>StreetsCrack</em><br>

-<em>Works like a charm - Thanks you so much!</em><br>
-<strong>John McKeever</strong><br>
-<em>Data Migrators</em><br>

-<em>Good doc.
-I like it when _everything_ is on _one_ page.
-Also I like that your info is very concise.
-Keep it small and straight so we can do our job instead of reading and reading and reading like I have to do in other web services!
-Good theming/design.
-The first social id provider knowing taste is important.
-Keep it up Apple! :) Good job! </em><br>
-<strong>Johnny Luu</strong><br>

-<em>"After spending 3 days searching for tutorials I wasnt able to find any help to connect my website with other social website such as facebook, twitter etc. but LoginRadius was my saviour after 20 min I had facebook, twitter and google connect with my wordpress.
-The best part is when that when I asked a question, 5 min later I received answer.
-So I can say that the "27/7 support" is true!
-If there are other people who need help to connect they sites with facebook or twitter or any other social website, give it a try.
-Im sure LoginRadius is the thing your searching for."</em><br>
-<strong>Kristian Tonev</strong><br>

-<em>"I want to say thanks to you guys for doing this, making it free and for helping me in many ways.In my businesses I want things to work simply, correctly and fast.
-For this, I didn't rtfm enough and thought I'd delete my account.
-The info about what will happen next was right in front of me, but I pressed delete anyway.
-On re-joining, I found I'd not entirely understood the impact.. the only domain I want - I cannot get.Frustrated, I sent a support request in 2 clicks, which was honestly answered in 2 minutes, telling me the steps they took and what steps I need to take.These guys knew exactly what I'd done and what was happening, they had total situational awareness of my issue.
-My issue was fixed immediately, and I like that.
-Well done guys."</em><br>
-<strong>Dr Gregory Uppington</strong><br>
-<em>Managing Director</em><br>
-<em>YouSoGetMe</em><br>

-<em>"Really impressed with the service and the customer service, really quick turn around on responses and is a perfect system for my website as customers can now register on my website using their social login details, saves a lot of time - well done guys - keep up the good work."</em><br>
-<strong> Ian Haney</strong><br>
-<em>Irh Media</em><br>

-<em>"We are very Happy with loginradius, it made the registration process on the web site hassle free,especially for novice users,Have a website ?you should have loginradius!"</em><br>
-<strong>Ahmad Shaarawy</strong><br>
-<em>Ass.
-Researcher</em><br>
-<em>Research Institute of Ophthalmology</em><br>

-<em>"Have you ever thought possible to achieve registration-free access for the visitors to your pages, but with the privileges of a member?
-The system designed by the people at LoginRadius is unbeatable, it will save to your customers and visitors a precious time, time surely they can invest more profitably for them and for you, checking your company catalog or browsing your site.
-And they will be surely very grateful for having you avoided them to fill out yet another form into their lives!
-Our warm and sincere congratulations for the impressive work and achievement, and our deepest gratitude for the tech support from LoginRadius, which helped us to implement their system on our site, providing us with accurate clues all the time to do it right!"</em><br>
-<strong>Diego A. De Giorgio</strong><br>
-<em>GeekTronix</em><br>

-<em>"I am a person who has a large collection of passwords and logins and constantly have to be checking my password program to access sites.
-If only I could use just a few that would work for a whole list of sites and forums I visit it would make things a lot easier.
-With browsers now allowing users to save password and sync between pcs has helped.
-And I'm now seeing more and more social sites letting users use logins for other sites like facebook and others.
-I know there are countless others that feel the same way I do.With an ap like what you provide at LoginRadius, I think you have taken it a step further by allowing users to have more choices.
-A use can decide which of their login is more appropriate, twitter, facebooks or any other.
-They can get away from the long drawn out process of a sign up page where ever your app is hosted.
-As a site owner I think making your site user friendly and easy to access with high security is a plus.
-I also think signup pages on some site could get a bit intrusive and I'm sure that I'm not the only person that thinks this way.
-Why should it be mandatory for a person to state if they are a male or female just to buy a product from your site or become a member?
-Signup pages are a big turn off for a lot of would be customers.Your ap is a welcome piece of software as I have been seriously considering making drastic changes to my signup page to make it more appealing.
-And I think I might still make the changes any way."</em><br>
-<strong>Rudy Rawlins</strong><br>
-<em>Caribprints</em><br>

-<em>"El modulo trabaja grandioso, aunque tuve algunos problemas porque al ingresar una cuenta el usuario permaneci'a conectado permanentemente sin poder cerrar sesio'n, contacte al servicio de soporte de loginradius y ra'pidamente se comunicaron conmigo da'ndome un par de soluciones, y no dejaron de comunicarse conmigo hasta que el problema fue resuelto, estoy muy satisfecho con el servicio y con el modulo."</em><br>
-<strong>Juan Luis Gomez'</strong><br>
-<em>Webmaster</em><br>
-<em>Delachona</em><br>

-Please view more here: https://www.loginradius.com/loginradius/testimonial

-<strong>Please share your comments and feedback at feedback@loginradius.com</strong>
+3. **Social Login Settings**: Wordpress admin panel for customization of Social Login, Social Sharing and Social Commenting interfaces.

 == Changelog ==
+= 6.1 =
+* Added new options for social login and social sharing
+* Released responsive interfaces for Social Login and Social Sharing
+* Revamp User interface and User Experience of Admin interface
+* Simple and easy to use admin options
+* Fixed some bugs related to social sharing

 = 6.0.1 =
 * Fixed issues in last version
 * Compatiblilty with Wordpress 4.0